At this moment, the videos in this magazine are all in Dutch.

 Special characteristics

-A documentary came out about him and the Dutch water polo team (The Underdogs, click here to see)
+- Documentary about him and the Dutch water polo team The Underdogs (click here for the documentary)

 “I want to learn, grow and gain knowledge”